Jojendersie/Monolith/tools/ComponentEditor/Win32/Release/readme.txt

 After creating a Voxel atleast one color has to be added.
 Then one cube of this color is spawned in a edge.

+Cubes can be added with rightclick and removed with leftclick.
+When the mouse gets released focusing another cube the operation is applied on the volume defined by the first and last selected cube.